artificialnatures/GeometrySynth/README.md

 # GeometrySynth
 A project to create a physical "synthesizer" that controls 3D geometry.
+For fun.